AustinJS/odin-recipes/README.md

 # odin-recipes
-Educational project from The Odin Project
+This project is an educational project from The Odin Project.
+It is intended to showcase my skills in html and my ability to manage a project in GitHub by creating a simple recipe website.